ashleycheung/DiepIO-Bot/README.md

 ## Instructions

-1.Clone the repository
+1. Clone the repository
-2.Install all the required packages
+2. Install all the required packages
-3.cd to the src folder and run python3 bot.py
+3. cd to the src folder and run python3 bot.py
-4.Follow the program instructions
+4. Follow the program instructions